alfasado/mt-plugin-rebuild-on-demand/README.md

-# About RebuildOnDemand plugin for Movable Type
+# About Rebuild On Demand plugin for Movable Type

 ## Synopsis